11 Best ERP Software of 2023 (Systems Ranked & Compared)

 - Extensive customer support options, including phone and live chats

-- Gives server-to-server authentication to enhance data security
+- Gives server-to-server authentication to enhance data security and data management

 - Compatible with numerous platforms, including iOS and Android